 Hai Duong province stands at the leading position with high rate of land conversion for industrialization in Red River Delta region(Nguyen Thi Dien 2011).
 The prominent and common features of agrarian transition under this process are the decline of agricultural land and the diversification of employment toward non-farm sector.
 In the targeted communes, the land conversion for industrialization started in Cam Phuc since 1996.
-Until 2005, there are total 6 times with 1081 households affected by land conversion and 146.30 hectares of agricultural land (61.42% of total agricultural land of this commune) has been conversed to industrialization but the agricultural land of this commune) householde in industrialization but the agricultural land of this commune also decreased as for the development of infrastructure and other non-agricultural use.
-Currently, agricultural land in Cam Phuc commune is 231.24 hectares (30.08% of total land area) while agricultural land in Cam Hoang commune is 532.72 hectares (72.36% of total land area) (see table 1).
+Until 2005, there are total 6 times with 1081 households affected by land conversion and 146.30 hectares of agricultural land (61.42% of total agricultural land of this commune) has been conversed to industrial companies(Cam Phuc commune people commitee 2006).
+Cam Hoang is not direct involved in industrialization but the agricultural land of this commune also decreased as for the development of infrastructure and other non-agricultural use.
+Currently, agricultural land in Cam Phuc commune is 532.72 hectares (72.36% of total land area) (see table 1).
 These differences in the left area of agricultural land help to understand the different patterns of household land use.